benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 It was a fun exercise to rewrite and try to improve this code, and I hope you've enjoyed it or learned something.
 I certainly hope it's more robust and maintainable, and it avoids the hassles that come with learning and updating third party dependencies.

-See the full source on GitHub at [benhoyt/web-service-stdlib](https://github.com/benhoyt/web-service-stdlib).
+See the full source on GitHub at [**benhoyt/web-service-stdlib**](https://github.com/benhoyt/web-service-stdlib).

-Instead of just critiquing the tutorial article, I've also [started a thread](https://groups.google.com/u/1/g/golang-dev/c/kC7YZsHTw4Y) on golang-dev, the Go development mailing list, asking if any of these suggestions could be incorporated into the original.
-We'll see where that goes -- hopefully I can contribute at least the fixes back into the original.

-Please let me know if you have any feedback, or suggestions to improve my code!
+Please let me know if you have any feedback, or suggestions to improve my code or this article!